dzshy/nebutil/README.md

 # Nebutil

-Generic data structures and algorithms in C.
+Implementation of generic data structures and algorithms in C.

+## Motivation

+I want to solve LeetCode problems in C, but most open source libraries are bloated.
+So I try to hand-craft one.

 ## Implemented